Teicoplanin: Pharmacokinetics

 Due to poor oral absorption, teicoplanin requires intravenous or intramuscular administration for systemic effect.
 Intramuscular administration achieves approximately 90% bioavailability.
 The drug exhibits high protein binding (90-95%) and is primarily eliminated through the kidneys unchanged, with minimal liver metabolism (2-3%) via hydroxylation.
 Clearance is reduced in patients with kidney impairment and is not significantly removed by hemodialysis.
 Teicoplanin exhibits a long half-life of 45-70 hours, allowing for once-daily dosing after loading doses.

+Although teicoplanin is primarily approved for intravenous and intramuscular use, several clinical and pharmacokinetic studies have explored its administration via the subcutaneous route.
+Subcutaneous teicoplanin has been reported as a feasible alternative in selected patients, particularly in outpatient, frail, or palliative care settings.
+Available evidence suggests that subcutaneous administration achieves pharmacokinetic and pharmacodynamic exposures comparable to intravenous dosing after appropriate loading, with good local tolerability.
+However, this route of administration remains off-label.

 Pharmacodynamics

 Teicoplanin is a glycopeptide antibiotic that inhibits bacterial cell wall synthesis.
 It binds to the D-alanyl-D-alanine (D-Ala-D-Ala) terminus of the peptidoglycan precursor, preventing the transpeptidation reaction necessary for cell wall cross-linking.
 This binding also interferes with the polymerization of peptidoglycan, ultimately leading to cell death.

 In addition to its binding to the D-Ala-D-Ala terminus, teicoplanin may also interact with the lipid II substrate in the bacterial cell membrane through its hydrophobic tail.
 This interaction could facilitate the antibiotic's proximity to the nascent peptidoglycan, enhancing its inhibitory effect.
 However, this mechanism has not been fully confirmed.